Do I Need Planning Permission?

 How This Tool Fits Into The Wider Planning Process

-Do I Need Planning Permission? is intended as a quick planning aid based on common UK planning considerations and permitted development limits.
+Do I Need Planning Permission? is intended as a fast planning triage step based on common UK planning considerations and permitted development limits.

 FAQ Pages Worth Opening After The Tool